dportik/phyluce-genomes-to-supercrunch/README.md

 ## Overview

-`phyluce-genomes-to-supercrunch.py` is a python script that can be used to combining the genome-extracted UCE sequences in multiple fasta files output by Phyluce, and converting them into a fasta record labeling format that is similar to GenBank records.
+`phyluce-genomes-to-supercrunch.py` is a python script that can be used to (i) combine the genome-extracted UCE sequences for multiple fasta files output by Phyluce,
+and (ii) relabel the fasta records to a format that is similar to GenBank records.
-This format is compatible with [SuperCRUNCH](https://github.com/dportik/SuperCRUNCH) and allows all UCE data to be parsed correctly using an appropriate locus search terms file (such as tetrapod-5k).
-To work properly, the input fasta files (which come from Phyluce) should be labeled with the following format: `Genus_species.fasta`.
+This format is compatible with [SuperCRUNCH](https://github.com/dportik/SuperCRUNCH) and allows the UCE sequence data to be parsed into individual loci correctly.
+To work properly, the input fasta files from Phyluce should be labeled with the following format: `Genus_species.fasta`.

 ## Installation